Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

-As a business owner, how do you know which small business accounting method is best for your business and when to make the switch?
+As a business owner, how do you know which small business accounting method is right for your company and when to make the switch?
 Keep reading for answers to these questions.

 Cash vs. accrual accounting